Nexmo/nexmo-developer/_api/verify/templates.md

 # Verify Templates

-The messages that the Verify API sends during the verification process are defined using JSON templates.
+The messages that the Verify API sends during the verification process are created using a template.
 Default templates are provided.
 You can create your own templates to customize the content of any SMS or voice messages that the Verify API sends on your behalf, to create a fully branded experience for your users.

 > If you want to continue using the default templates then no further configuration is required and you can ignore this guide.